Your questions, our answers.

 What is your refund policy for remote online notary services?

-You, the client, accept responsibility for ensuring the recipient of your document will accept an e-signature and/or digital notarization prior to all remote online notary appointments.
+You, the client, accept responsibility for ensuring the recipient of your document will accept an e-signed and/or digitally commissioned document prior to all remote online notary services appointments.
+Documents can be commissioned online, but can only be notarized in person.

-For our full refind policy, please reviwe our Terms and Conditions.
+For our full refund policy, please review our Terms and Conditions.

 What is your refund policy for in-person appointments (i.e. pen and paper notarizations)?